All Episodes

 Don, if you wanted to unmute, I'm happy to hear what's on your mind.

-It's so funny, you know, because I remember when I used to listen to the radio, and actually, believe it or not, I still have this memory from decades and decades ago, calling into a radio station, identifying the song, oh it's by the Eagles, one of their last I'm gonna find your little find your inner child and kick his little ass or something like that.
+It's so funny, you know, because I remember when I used to listen to the radio, and actually, believe it or not, I still have this memory from decades and decades ago, calling into a radio station, identifying the song, oh, it's by the Eagles, one of their last, I'm going to find your little...

-Get over it, get over it by the Eagles.
+Get over it by the Eagles.

-I identified that song from the opening guitar riff, and I won a live Eagles concert that I actually never went down to collect, and they called me once or twice, like, hey man, your prize is here, and I'm like, yeah, I don't really care about the Eagles that much, and I don't have a VCR.
+I identified that song from the opening guitar riff and I won a live Eagles concert that I'd actually never went down to collect.

-Yeah, no, no, I'm very d sorry, but I um Stefan.
+Yeah, no, no, I'm very, sorry, but I, Stefan.

 Yes.

-Questi question I I asked you.
+Question I asked you.

-Yeah, I mean that's uh it's a great question.
+Yeah, I mean, it's a great question.

 I mean, the American experiment, of course, was to try to create the smallest government the world has ever known, and it has since morphed into the largest government the world has ever known.

-You went from the founding fathers to now we have the largest government, but the founding fathers were trying to essentially warn the people that you need to study history, study human nature, because we will become wools if left to our own devices.
+You went from the founding fathers to now we have the largest government, but the founding fathers were trying to essentially warn the people that you need to study history, study human nature, because we will become wolves if left to our own devices.

 I'm completely aware of that.